MatteoRicchiuto/Obsidian-Shared-Vault/README.md

 ---
 # Hot-Keys

+These are my customs or frequently used hot keys.

 | Key                                       | Description   |
 | ----------------------------------------- | ------------- |
 | ```cmd``` + ```s``` | Search in all files |